 - Pro Tip: Try our grade calculator to calculate your course assessment grades and the final test grades.

 High School GPA Calculator – Instructions

-- Select your course grade
+- Step 1 – Select your grade format

-Step 2 – Select Your Course Grade
+Step 2 – Enter Your Current GPA (Optional)

 Step 4 – Add all courses to calculate your high school GPA

 You can add your courses in this format: